Static Load Rating C0

 • For ball bearings: 4,200 MPa

-For rolling bearings, this is the material's load limit that results in permanent deformation of 0.0001 times (0.01%) the rolling element diameter.
-If the load exceeds the static load rating, the function, noise level, and accuracy of the bearing arrangement will be adversely affected.
+For rolling bearings, this represents the load limit of the material that produces a permanent deformation of 0.0001 times (0.01%) the rolling element diameter.
+If the load exceeds the static load rating, the function, noise level and accuracy of the bearing arrangement are adversely affected.

 Static Load Safety Factor S0

-The calculation of the static load safety factor must be performed separately for the radial and axial bearing components.
+The calculation of the static load safety factor must be carried out separately for the radial and axial bearing components.
 To avoid permanent plastic deformation of the bearing, the static load safety factor S0 for machine tool applications should be as follows:

 S0 = C0 P0